karanamrahul/Natural-Language-Processing-Projects/Text2Py/Readme.md

-## Capstone Project : Create a transformer based model which will generate python code snippets using natural language considering proper indentations.
+##  A transformer based model which will generate python code snippets using natural language considering proper indentations.

 ### Dataset : We have a curated dataset of 4600+ examples which were taken from all the assignments during END & EVA Course.